Abunagy1/idea-refine/README.md

 ## Quick Start

-download the ZIP file or clone the extracted file -- then go to the working directories and install packages as per back/front end folders.
+-- download the ZIP file or clone the extracted file.
+-- Go to the working directories and remove package-lock.json & install packages as per back/front end folders.

 ### Method 1: Using Create React App (Easiest)